wilrop/ramo/docs/source/examples.rst

 .. code-block:: Python

+    from ramo.nash.fictitious_play import fictitious_play
+    from ramo.nash.IBR import iterated_best_response

-    ne_fp = ea.execute_algorithm(game, u_tpl, algorithm='FP')
+    ne_fp = fictitious_play(game, u_tpl)
-    ne_ibr = ea.execute_algorithm(game, u_tpl, algorithm='IBR')
+    ne_ibr = iterated_best_response(game, u_tpl)

 Example 2: Running baseline algorithms
 ----------------------------------------
 When doing research or writing papers, it is often important to benchmark your algorithms to existing state of the art.
 This process is made tedious by a lack of standard baseline implementations and environments, requiring everyone to come up with their own.
 Luckily in Ramo, we provide several learning algorithms which work out of the box on all our games and utility functions.

 Let's first define your experimental setup.
 We gan generate some random game from the :code:`game.generators` module.
-This will generate a game with payoffs randomly drawn from a discrete uniform distribution.
+The code below will generate a game with payoffs randomly drawn from a discrete uniform distribution.

 .. code-block:: Python